Togarmah & the Koreas

 Abarim Publications:

-Recall the names of Gomer, Riphath and Askenaz: ’Bring to an end’, ‘Crushers’, ‘fire is scattered’ or ‘sprinkling of blood’ [refer Chapter V Gomer: Continental South East Asia].
+Recall the names of Gomer, Riphath and Ashkenaz: ‘Bring to an end’, ‘Crushers’, ‘fire is scattered’ or ‘sprinkling of blood’ – refer Chapter V Gomer: Continental South East Asia.
 Further dread then, with the addition of ‘Bone breaker’ to this formidable list of adversaries.

-Readers paying careful attention, may remember this quote earlier from the preceding chapter on Gomer – emphasis & bold mine:
+Readers paying careful attention, may remember this quote earlier from the preceding chapter regarding Gomer – emphasis mine:

 ‘The study said that Vietnamese people were the only population in the study’s phylogenetic analysis that did not reflect a sizable genetic difference between East Asian and Southeast Asian populations.
 Jung Jongsun et al. (2010) said that genetic structure analysis found significant admixture in “Vietnamese (or Cambodian) with unknown Southern original settlers.”
 The study said that it used Cambodians and Vietnamese to represent “Southern people,”… The study also said that Vietnamese people are located between Chinese and Cambodian people in the study’s genome map.’